 The second feature was found in the latitudinal distribution of the intensity of 15-min geomagnetic pulsations.
-Figure 9a demonstrates a "wave portrait" of the polar substorm onset in the frequency band $0.8 \div 1.7$ mHz (period $\Delta T = 15 \pm 5$ min) for some IMAGE stations.
-Two maxima at SOD and at Hopen Island, HOP (geomagnetic latitude 72.85°N) are seen in the latitudinal distribution of pulsation amplitude in Fig.9b, where gray area shows position of the auroral oval 20 min before the onset, as it was estimated in section 3.1.
-The both maxima were at ~ 17:34 UT.
+Figure 9 demonstrates a "wave portrait" of the polar substorm.
+Power spectrum of variations in H-component at BJN where substorm begins, has two peaks.
+The first peak corresponds to period of about 30 min that is close to the interval between two substorm activations at BJN magnetogramm (Fig.2a).
+The second peak corresponds to period of 15 min.
+The close "period" we observed in above mentioned disturbances in IMF Bz, plasma flow in polar cap and prebreakup variations in H-component at KIL and SOD.
+Variations of H-component in the frequency band 0.8 - 1.7 mHz (period $\Delta T = 15 \pm 5$ min) for some IMAGE stations are shown in Fig.9b.
+Two maxima at SOD and at Hopen Island, HOP (geomagnetic latitude 72.85°N) are seen in the latitudinal distribution of pulsation amplitude in Fig.9c, where gray area shows position of the auroral oval 20 min before the onset, as it was estimated in section 3.1.
+The both maxima were at $\sim 17:34$ UT.
 By this time, the expanding auroras as well as the westward electrojet might shift noticeably to the north (gray arrows in Fig.2b), so that poleward boundary of the auroral oval occurred closer to HOP than to BJN, comparing to that during the DMSP flight.
 A new presumable location of the footprint of the outer edge of plasma sheet is indicated by gray dashed line.
 The keogram in Fig 2a indicates that the equatorial edge of the auroral oval was southward of SOD at this time.

 For a pure Alfven wave, the period of oscillations is defined by propagating time of the wave between conjugated ionospheres and should depend on the length of the magnetic field line (i.e. on the latitude), however we do not observe such a dependence in the present case.
-Although the latitudinal separation of the peaks is very large (about 10°), the pulsations have almost the same period along the meridian (Fig. 9a).
+Although the latitudinal separation of the peaks is very large (about 10°), the pulsations have almost the same period along the meridian (Fig. 9b).
 Moreover, the magnetosphere is inhomogeneous along the meridian and includes at least three different areas - lobes, plasma sheet and a gap between the plasma sheet and plasmasphere.
-This observation may be explained by the coupling of Alfven and compressional modes excited from outside by periodic negative excursions of IMF Bz.
+This observation may be explained by the coupling of Alfven and compressional modes excited from outside by two negative excursions of IMF Bz.

 The third feature is the out-of-phase magnetic variations at SOD and HOP stations where pulsations have local maxima.
-Figure 9c shows at least five events of phase-shifts by 180° at the interval of about 7-8 min (half period of pulsations).
-Two open arrows indicate the pre-onset enhancement of arc1 and arc2.
+Figure $9\frac{d}{d}$ shows at least five events of phase-shifts by 180° at the interval of about 7- 8 min (half period of pulsations).
+Two open arrows indicate the pre-onset enhancement of arc 1 and arc 2.
 The moment T_0 corresponds to the substorm onset (i.e. the beginning of negative declination at BJN in Fig. 2a) which is also accompanied with brightening of the pre-existing aurora arc over SOD.
-The moment T_1 corresponds to beginning of the auroral torch development in Fig.7a, which was pecceeded by the appearance of a new arc in BAB.
+The moment T_1 corresponds to beginning of the auroral torch development in Fig.7a, which was preceded by the appearance of a new arc in BAB.